 Bar Course: No

 Course Materials: Stephen B. Presser and Jamil S. Zainaldin, Law and Jurisprudence in American History, 8th ed.
-(7th edition would be acceptable) AND Photocopied materials (Pickup in TUII-114 Date TBD).
+(7th edition would be acceptable) AND Photocopied materials (Pickup in TUII-114 NOW as of 1/9/2018).